hendrikschilling/FASP/README.md

 - /layers - layer 0 - 21 where 10 is the central layer not offset against the surface, they are at half of full voxel resolution so 10:1 against the surface xyz tiffs and 8:1 against the ink detection
 - /masks - additional information on the surface quality, a value of 0 in the state.tif means no surface, 100 - high quality, 80 - infilled

+# Bonus Bin

+- [patches and annotations](https://dl.ash2txt.org/community-uploads/waldkauz/fasp/autogen8_1217_ensemble.zip) the patches and annotations used to produce this submission.

 # Tools & Contributions

-- volume surface prediciton: *Segmenting_Scroll_Surfaces.pdf* and https://github.com/bruniss/nnUNet_personal_extended
+- volume surface prediciton: See [Suface Volume Predicion at the top of this doc](#surface-volume-prediction)
 - vc_grow_seg_from_seed: Generate patches in a volume prediction, previously released and documented: [thread](https://discord.com/channels/1079907749569237093/1162822163171119194/threads/1312490723001499808)
 - vc_grow_seg_from_segments: trace larger surfaces by searching for consensus points on collections of surface patches, this can trace very large continuous surfaces and represents the core part of this submission
 - vc_tifxyz_winding: estimate consistent relative winding numbers for a trace